syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 ## Programmatically trigger onChange event

-Trigger the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_ValueChange) event manually by using the instance (taken from @ref property) of the [DropDownListEvents](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html).
-In the following example, the `ValueChange` event is invoked inside the `Created` event handle.
+Trigger the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_ValueChange) event manually by using the instance (taken from @ref attribute) of the [DropDownListEvents](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html).
+In the following example, the `ValueChange` event is invoked inside the `Created` event handler.
 As per the following code, it will trigger once the component is created or rendered on the page.

 {% highlight cshtml %}